cmudig/draco2/CONTRIBUTING.md

 ## Updating the dependencies

-If you update or add a dependency, update update the environment file `environment.yml` and then update your environment from the environment file.
+If you update or add a dependency, update update the environment file `environment.yml` and `pyproject.toml` and then update your environment from the environment file.

 ## Make commands